 Semester in Tropical North Queensland offers two 14-week semesters, starting in July and February.
-James Cook University is a top university for studying sustainability and environmental research.
+James Cook University (JCU) is a top university for studying sustainability and environmental research.

-You can find a list of courses you can take at James Cook University, click here.
+To explore a list of courses you can take at James Cook University, click here.

-Courses offering experiential field trips:
+Courses that typically offer experiential field trips:

 Australia Vertebrate Fauna

 Plant Survival in a Land of Fire, Flood, and Drought

 Coral Reef Ecology